Antrikshy/antrikshy.github.io/_posts/2015-03-21-write-a-simple-countdown-timer-in-javascript.md

 layout: post
 title: "Write A Simple Countdown Timer In JavaScript"
 permalink: "/blog/write-a-simple-countdown-timer-in-javascript"
+description: "A short tutorial on how to design a simple countdown timer on a webpage."
 ---

 There are libraries for all kinds of countdowns (from a specified time or leading up to a specific time or date) that you can use in your website's front-end.
 For [checkmt](http://antrikshy.com/checkmt/), I wanted my own timer for several reasons: